uc-cdis/gen3.org/content/resources/developer/flat-model-api.md

 ### Paging & Sorting

-By default, flat model GraphQL returns only first 10 matches.
-To find out more matches, you can specify `first` and `offset` parameters for `hits`:
+By default, flat model GraphQL returns only the first 10 matches.
+To find more matches, you can specify `first` and `offset` parameters for `hits`:

 ```
 {